JatinAMD/hipBenchmark/README.md

 # hipBenchmark

-READ ME FIRST - Guide to Micro-Benchmark your HIP Code.
+Guide to Micro-Benchmark your HIP Code.

+Figuring out the time for one approach vs another, or to compare HIP/CUDA Performance.
+We use Google's Benchmark lib.

+Steps:

 Checkout the google benchmark lib.
 ```bash